tinne26/ggfnt/specification.md

 Descent uint8 // font descent without accounting for diacritics or decorations.
-ExtraDescent uint8 // extra descent for diacritics or decorations, if any is required UppercaseAscent uint8 // a.k.a cap height. usually the same value as 'Ascent' LowercaseAscent uint8 // a.k.a xheight. set to 0 if no lowercase letters exist HorzInterspacing uint8 // default horz spacing between glyphs. typically one or zero VertInterspacing uint8 // must be zero if HasVertLayout is false LineGap uint8 // suggested line gap for the font
+ExtraDescent uint8 // extra descent for diacritics or decorations, if any is required UppercaseAscent uint8 // a.k.a cap height. usually the same value as 'Ascent' MidlineAscent uint8 // a.k.a xheight. set to 0 if no lowercase letters exist HorzInterspacing uint8 // default horz spacing between glyphs. typically one or zero VertInterspacing uint8 // must be zero if HasVertLayout is false LineGap uint8 // suggested line gap for the font